 He has presented at multiple educational technology conferences around the world and has recently published two books.
 The first, "A Brilliant Teacher", an engaging account of his year-long trip around the world with his wife and three children.
 The second, "Integrated Technologies, Innovative Learning: Insights from the PT3 Program", an edited book of stories of efforts by institutions to integrate technology in the development of preservice teachers.
 He is currently working on a third book: “How Students Think When Doing Algebra.”

-Dr. Szymanski is an Assistant Professor of Education with a background in technology, cognitive science, and instruction.
+Dr. Szymanski is an Assistant Professor of Education at Pacific University in Forest Grove, Oregon with a background in technology, cognitive science, and instruction.
 He was a public school teacher in Milwaukee, Wisconsin.
 His research interests include the development of learning skills informed and facilitated by psychology and technology, learning disabilities, and assessment.